BerriAI/litellm/docs/my-website/docs/proxy/prompt_injection.md

 Use this if you want to reject /chat, /completions, /embeddings calls that have prompt injection attacks

-LiteLLM uses [LakerAI API](https://platform.lakera.ai/) to detect if a request has a prompt injection attack
+LiteLLM uses [LakeraAI API](https://platform.lakera.ai/) to detect if a request has a prompt injection attack

 #### Usage